Johann Georg Hamann: Philosophical views

-His distrust of autonomous, disembodied reason and the Enlightenment ("I look upon logical proofs the way a well-bred girl looks upon a love letter" was one of his many witticisms) led him to conclude that faith in God was the only solution to the vexing problems of philosophy.
+His distrust of autonomous, disembodied reason and the Enlightenment ("I look upon the finest logical demonstration the way a sensible girl regards a love letter" was one of his many witticisms) led him to conclude that faith in God was the only solution to the vexing problems of philosophy.

 One of Kant's biographers compared him with Hamann:

 Kant made reason the rule of his life and the source of his philosophy; Hamann found the source of both in his heart.
 While Kant dreaded enthusiasm in religion, and suspected in it superstition and fanaticism, Hamann reveled in enthusiasm; and he believed in revelation, miracles, and worship, differing also in these points from the philosopher.
 In some respects they complemented each other; but the repelling elements were too strong to make them fully sympathetic.
 The difference in their stand-points, however, makes Hamann’s views of Kant all the more interesting.

 In Hamann's own terms Kant was a "Platonist" about reason, believing it disembodied, and Hamann an "Aristotelian" who believed it was embodied.
 Hamann was greatly influenced by Hume.
 This is most evident in Hamann's conviction that faith and belief, rather than knowledge, determine human actions.
 Also, Hamann asserted that the efficacy of a concept arises from the habits it reflects rather than any inherent quality it possesses.